GingerNinja23/ipop-documentation/googlesoc2015-projects.md

 **Summary**: Users have requested the ability to authenticate IPOP endpoints without storing XMPP username/password on a configuration file.
 Furthermore, currently tincan does not authenticate requests from a controller running on the local host

 **Requirements**:
-Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications
+* Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server
+* Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications

+**Mentor**: TBD

+**Skills needed**: TBD

+**Deliverables**: TBD

+## 4) Support for additional online social network back-ends

+**Summary**: Users have requested the ability to use various online social networks (e.g. Facebook, Twitter, LinkedIn) to create Social VPNs.
+Currently, IPOP only supports OSNs that support the XMPP protocol for messaging.

+**Requirements**:
+* Implement a connectivity layer that extend IPOP/SocialVPN to support OSN-specific APIs at least one additional major OSN (Facebook, Twitter, or LinkedIn) - possibly through a proxy layer that translates XMPP requests used by libjingle and IPOP into OSN-specific actions

 **Mentor**: TBD

 **Skills needed**: TBD